j-mcgregor/the-smokery-shed/content/menuItems/map-template-menu-group-desserts-please-note-all-our-desserts-are-vegetarian-name-honeycombe-and-chocolate-cheesecake.md

 ---
 template: Menu
 group: Desserts (please note all our desserts are vegetarian)
-name: Honeycombe and Chocolate Cheesecake
+name: Port Fig and Pear Chocolate Cake with Clotted Cream
 ---